See FISITA Library items from Michael Klein

 Error message goes here.

-Michael Klein is a senior manager at INTES, Germany responsible for training, sales, benchmarks, and new methods based on customer requirements.
+Michael Klein is a senior manager at INTES, Germany responsible for training, sales, business development, benchmarks, brake simulation, and new methods based on customer requirements.

-- 1997 – 2000 Stipendiary of DFG (German Research Association) at Graduate School “Computational Structural Dymamics”
+1997 – 2000 Stipendiary of DFG (German Research Association) at Graduate School “Computational Structural Dynamics”

-- since 2000 employee at INTES, Stuttgart, Germany with 20 years of experience in application of FEM for advanced industrial processes.
+Since 2000 he has been an employee at INTES, Stuttgart, Germany with over 20 years of working in the application of FEM for advanced industrial processes.